 BA, Social Thought & Political Economy, University of Massachusetts

-I have just finished production on an interactive documentary exploring the tensions of rising sea levels and unchecked development in coastal towns and cities around the world.
-Visit the site to explore 43 videos, interactive maps and more).
+An interactive documentary exploring the tensions of rising sea levels and unchecked development in coastal towns and cities around the world (43 videos, interactive maps and more).
 Award: Finalist, Digital Media Category, Yorkton Film Festival.

 Going Public responds to the urgent need to expand current thinking on what it means to co-create and to actively involve the public in research activities.
 Drawing on conversations with over thirty practitioners across multiple cultures and disciplines, this book examines the ways in which oral historians, media producers, and theatre artists use art, stories, and participatory practices to engage creatively with their publics.
 The book offers insights into concerns related to voice, appropriation, privilege, and the ethics of participation.

-I produced/directed this collaborative documentary on women and climate change that premiered in 2014.
 The film profiles five women from four continents tacking climate change through policy, protest, education and innovation.
-I developed the film in collaboration with directors from Kenya, India, Norway and Canada, all IAWRT (International Association of Women in Radio and Film) members.
+Project developed with directors from Kenya, India, Norway and Canada, all IAWRT (International Association of Women in Radio and Film) members.

 All I Remember, 2013